BenMcGarry/AzureIaaSLab/_docs/06loadbalancertrafficmanager/lbendpoint.md

 ![Load Balancer Endpoint]({{ site.baseurl }}/img/lbendpoint.png)

-1. Login to the Azure CLI with the following command:
+1. Open Command Prompt and login to the Azure CLI with the following command:

     ```powershell
     az login